-a question which ends with a preposition = 2a subject question, where there is no auxiliary verb = 1a question which uses a negative auxiliary verb = 3an indirect question = 4 c Tell Sts to go to Grammar Bank 1A on p.132.
-If your Sts have not used the English File series before, explain that all the grammar rules and exercises are in this part of the book.
+a question that ends with a preposition = 2

+- a subject question, where there is no auxiliary verb = 1 - a question that uses a negative auxiliary verb = 3 an indirect question = 4 c Tell Sts to go to Grammar Bank 1A on p.132.
+If your Sts have not used the American English File series before, explain that all the grammar rules and exercises are in this part of the book.